Daylight saving time: Opposition to clock changes

 Some experts in circadian rhythms and sleep health recommend year-round standard time as the preferred option for public health and safety.
+However, some experts state that permanent daylight saving time is still a better option when compared to annual clock changes.
 Several chronobiology societies have published position papers against adopting DST permanently.
 A paper by the Society for Research on Biological Rhythms states: "based on comparisons of large populations living in DST or ST or on western versus eastern edges of time zones, the advantages of permanent ST outweigh switching to DST annually or permanently."
-The World Federation of Societies for Chronobiology stated that "the scientific literature strongly argues against the switching between DST and Standard Time and even more so against adopting DST permanently."
+The World Federation of Societies for Chronobiology recommended "reassigning countries and regions to their actual sun-clock based time zones" and held the position of being "against the switching between DST and Standard Time and even more so against adopting DST permanently."
 The American Academy of Sleep Medicine (AASM) holds the position that "seasonal time changes should be abolished in favor of a fixed, national, year-round standard time," and that "standard time is a better option than daylight saving time for our health, mood and well-being."
-The AASM's position is endorsed by 20 other nonprofits, including the American College of Chest Physicians, National Safety Council, and National PTA.
+Their position was endorsed by 20 other organizations, including the American College of Chest Physicians, National Safety Council, and National PTA.

-Current public opinion polls show mixed results.
 Surveys reported between 2021 and 2022 by the National Sleep Foundation, YouGov, CBS, and Monmouth University indicate more Americans would prefer permanent DST.
-A 2019 survey by National Opinion Research Center and a 2021 survey by the Associated Press indicate more Americans would prefer permanent Standard Time.
-The National Sleep Foundation, YouGov, and Monmouth University polls leaned significantly in favor of seeing Daylight Saving Time made permanent.
+A 2019 survey by the National Opinion Research Center and a 2021 survey by the Associated Press indicate more Americans would prefer permanent Standard Time.
+The National Sleep Foundation, YouGov, and Monmouth University polls leaned significantly in favor of seeing daylight saving time made permanent.
 The Monmouth University poll reported 44% preferring year-round DST and 13% preferring year-round standard time.
-In 1973 and 1974, NORC found 79% of Americans to be in favor of permanent DST before its implementation during the Oil Crisis, and only 42% to support permanent DST the following February.
+The NORC at the University of Chicago found 79% of those interviewed to be in favor of permanent DST during the Oil Crisis in December 1973; 42% of poll takers supported it the following February.

+As of 2025, polls indicate a slight majority of those polled in the United States favor abolishing DST, with momentum gaining in all areas where the practice persists either to abolish DST and switch permanently to standard time, or to make DST permanent.
+Common arguments for abolishing or making DST permanent include health risks, economic costs, lost sleep, and disruptions to daily routines.